shhutc18/README-Generator/Develop/README.md

 ## Contributing
-no
+me

 ## Tests
-no
+yes

 ## Questions
-If you have any questions about the repository, or would like to open an issue, contact me directly at no. You can find more of my work at [no](https://github.com/no/).
+If you have any questions about the repository, or would like to open an issue, contact me directly at hi.
+You can find more of my work at [hi](https://github.com/hi/).